alastairlundy/PlatformKit/Roadmap.md

 ## Roadmap
-This info is subject to change at any time and is not a guarantee of changes being made in future releases.
+This information is subject to change at any time and is not a guarantee of the stated changes being made in future releases.

 ### 2.5
-- [ ] Test Mac related code.
+- [ ] Re-introduction of ``RunMacCommand`` method
-- [ ] Add detection for macOS versions
+- [ ] Added initial Software Detection for macOS
 - [ ] Properly generate macOS Runtime Identifiers
+- [ ] Added support for Windows Edition Detection

 ### 2.6
+- [ ] Enhanced Software Detection for macOS
+- [ ] Added initial Hardware Detection for macOS

 ### 2.7
+- [ ] Enhanced Hardware Detection for macOS

 ### 3.0
-* Potential Removal of .NET Standard 2.0 support.
+- [ ] Potential Removal of .NET Standard 2.0 support.
+- [ ] Enums deprecated for V3 will now throw errors.

+### 4.0
+* OS Support Enums deprecated for V3 will be removed.